P81000/AI-Project_SmartParking/README.md

 For any questions, ideas, or requests for code access, please feel free to reach out to us.
 We will be happy to provide the necessary files and assistance.

+OBS: The train and test folders (that ones with labels, networks, graphics...) cannot be pushed to repo, so I'm available to share with anyone interested, the drive link with the data.

 Contact: Pedro Henrique Masteguin
 - LinkedIn: [linkedin.com/in/pedro-masteguin](https://www.linkedin.com/in/pedro-masteguin)
 - GitHub: [github.com/P81000](https://github.com/P81000)